TMUniversal/Emoji-Stealer/README.md

 This project is built and tested with [yarn].

+If you do not have yarn installed you can install it from their website or via npm: `npm install -g yarn`

 - In the project folder: `yarn install`

 ##### Potential issues during installation

-On linux you may need additional dependencies for the image compression packages imagemin and addons.
-Not individually installing the [`imagemin`] packages has lead to errors on Ubuntu, see this [issue](https://github.com/TMUniversal/Emoji-Stealer/issues/31#issuecomment-664607038).
+On linux you may need additional dependencies (on ubuntu: `automake`) for the image compression packages imagemin and addons.
+Not individually installing the [`imagemin`] packages (only via npm, yarn does not have this issue) has lead to errors on Ubuntu, see this [issue](https://github.com/TMUniversal/Emoji-Stealer/issues/31#issuecomment-664607038).

 ## Setup